 The following shall be observed when using connecting devices such as computers, telephones, wireless devices, watches, etc.

-Be sure to do offline backups.
-Ransomware is malware that encrypts files and requires money in exchange for its recovery.
-The backups need to be offline because ransomware viruses not only take your local files but find their way around the network and encrypt everything it accesses, i.e., the entire IT infrastructure, including the backups that are internally available on your system.
+Ensure offline backups.
+Ransomware is malware that encrypts files and requires money in exchange for their recovery.
+Your backups need to be offline because ransomware viruses do not stop at taking your local files but find their way around the network and encrypt everything they get access to , i.e., the entire IT infrastructure, including the backups that are internally available on your system.
 SRS recommends making regular backups to external encrypted offline hard drives.

-As an organization:
+As an organisation:

-Make a framework for how and with what frequency backups should be taken and test to restore from backup to ensure that it is feasible
+Set a regulatory framework for how and with what frequency backups should be done and test to restore from the backups to ensure that it is feasible

-Do not connect devices to networks without approval.
-Suppose a device (keyboard, coffee machine, server, etc.) is connected to the network without achieving internal security requirements.
-In that case, the risk is that the device becomes an open door to the system.
-Once plugged into a strategic location, the entire network risks being tapped and taken the upper hand.
+Do not connect devices to your network without approval.
+If a device (keyboard, coffee machine, server, etc.) is connected to the network without fulfilling internal security requirements there is a risk that the device becomes an open door into the system.
+Once plugged into a strategic location, the entire network risks being tapped..
 Be vigilant and question unexpected widgets in conference rooms and office environments.

-As an organization:
+As an organisation:

-Pre-authentication on MAC addresses to prevent unauthorized access
+Implement authentication on MAC addresses to prevent unauthorised access

 Continuously monitor networks for unknown devices

 Implement a process for how devices are controlled and allowed

 Only connect to wireless networks you trust or use a VPN.
 VPN helps protect your online privacy by encrypting your traffic.
 Hackers use internet connection or WIFI networks as a door to access your computer.
-If you connect to a WiFi network in a café or airport, an attacker can easily see the addresses of the web pages you visit and data from your phone applications.
-Using a secure VPN makes your traffic encrypted, and attackers will no longer access your files—select pay VPN services from a provider and country you trust.
-VPN providers can see parts of your unencrypted traffic, and free VPN services are likely to sell your data to fund the benefit.
+If you connect to a WIFI network in a café or airport, an attacker can easily see the addresses of the web pages you visit and data from your phone applications.
+Using a secure VPN makes your traffic encrypted and attackers will no longer access your files.
+SRS recommends choosing pay VPN services from a provider and a country that you trust.
+VPN providers can see parts of your unencrypted traffic and free VPN services are likely to sell your data as part of their business model. .

-As an organization:
+As an organisation:

 Provide your employees with a VPN solution on your work phones

-Never plug an external device from someone you don't trust in your computer.
+Never plug an external device from someone you don't trust into your computer.
 Malicious USB sticks are an effective way for attackers to get into a computer and quickly infect it with viruses.
-In the worst case, USB devices can physically destroy a computer by charging the capacitor, giving the computer a powerful energy surge, and destroying it.
+In worst case, USB devices can physically destroy a computer by charging the capacitor, which then gives the computer a powerful energy surgedestroying it.
 Be careful when someone asks for help printing documents from a USB or charging their phone on your computer.

-As an organization:
+As an organisation:

-Inform employees about the dangers of external devices so that everyone is extra careful
+Inform your employees about the dangers of external devices so that everyone is aware and careful

-Complicating interception by being extra attentive and using difficult password.
-Interception can be used in many ways, either through physical presence or through technical solutions.
-Cameras and microphones can be made extremely small and quickly built into cords and devices camouflaged into standard IT-equipment.
-Vulnerable networks with bad passwords are often taken advantage of to get the information out.
-This is an easy way to go when the intruder does not have to set up his path for transferring data out onto the Internet.
+Impede tapping by being vigilant and using strong password.
+Tapping can be done many ways, either through physical presence or through technical solutions.
+Cameras and microphones can be made extremely small and easily built into cords and devices camouflaged into standard IT-equipment.
+Vulnerable networks with weak passwords are often taken advantage of to get the information out.
+This is an easy set-up fort intruder as they can utilise existing infrastructure for transferring data out onto the Internet.

-As an organization:
+As an organisation:

-Check Regularly conference rooms for cables and devices that should not be there
+Regularly screen conference rooms for cables and devices that should not be there